-3.2 Drowsiness prediction
+3.2.
+Drowsiness prediction

 The facial action outputs were passed to a classifier for predicting drowsiness based on the automatically detected facial behavior.
-Two learning-based classifiers, Adaboost and multinomial ridge regression are compared.
-Within-subject prediction of drowsiness and across-subject (subject independent) prediction of drowsiness were both tested.
+We compared two learning-based classifiers, Adaboost and multinomial ridge regression.
+Both withinsubject prediction of drowsinss and across-subject (subject independent) prediction of drowsiness were tested.